brenoroosevelt/habemus/index.md

     }
 }
 ```
-The configured methods will be called by the container after instance resolution.
+The container will resolve an instance to MyClass and then call the setter method.
 ```php
 <?php
 // provide a specific instance